-- 1. For development projects, explain the status and timeline of each of the following: - Preliminary plans - CEQA compliance - Commitments from project partners, etc. - Plant list (Drought tolerant, predominately native, low-water usage, appropriate habitat for site, nothing larger than 15 gallon) - Land access/tenure agreements, permits or reviews by other agencies - Project mitigation requirements (permits or environmental clearance) - Property restrictions and/or encumbrances (including Caltrans, utilities, railroad etc.) - Phase I/Phase II Environmental Site Assessment including soil testing/water quality assessment as appropriate - If it has been identified that legacy mine operations have occurred on the property, has the Department of Conservation, Abandoned Mine Lands Program been contacted for evaluation? - 2.
+- 1. For development projects, explain the status and timeline of each of the following: - Preliminary plans - CEQA compliance - Commitments from project partners, etc. - Plant list (Drought tolerant, predominately native, low-water usage, appropriate habitat for site, nothing larger than 15 gallon) - Land access/tenure agreements, permits or reviews by other agencies - Project mitigation requirements (permits or environmental clearance) - Property restrictions and/or encumbrances (including Caltrans, utilities, railroad etc.) - Phase 1/Phase 2 Assessment including soil testing/water quality assessment as appropriate - 2.
 Describe any possible factors which could significantly delay the implementation and/or completion of the project and how these factors will be addressed (e.g., permitting delays, habitat seasonal restrictions, community outreach, etc.). - 3.
-Is there any toxic contamination resulting from prior mine-related or other industrial activity on the property?
-Has a Phase I or Phase II Environmental Site Assessment been done?
-If so, address timing of clean-up, type of toxins and delays to project construction that might result from toxins on the site.
+Are there any toxins on the property?
+Has a Phase I or Phase II Toxic Report been done?
+If so, address timing of clean-up, type of toxins and delays to project construction that might result from toxins on the site. - 5.
+Are there other impediments on the project site (e.g., overhead or underground utilities)?
+If so, explain their location and nature, including any mitigation measures planned.

-- 4. Are there other impediments on the project site (e.g., overhead or underground utilities)?
-If so, explain their location and nature, including any mitigation measures planned. - 5.
-Does the applicant own the property to be developed?
-If not, please indicate all entities with jurisdiction and approval power over the project e.g., county flood control agencies, Army Corp of Engineers, Southern Pacific Railroad, Southern California Edison, etc. - 6.
+- 6. Does the applicant own the property to be developed?
+If not, please indicate all entities with jurisdiction and approval power over the project e.g., county flood control agencies, Army Corp of Engineers, Southern Pacific Railroad, Southern California Edison, etc. - 7.
 Describe any due diligence to determine whether there are any abandoned mines on or near the property?
 Has the Department of Conservation been consulted?

-Acquisition projects answer the following:
+Acquisition Projects Answer the Following:

 - 1. Describe the actions to be taken after the acquisition is completed to develop the project.
 Describe the timeline to begin development (habitat or stream restoration, etc.). - 2.
 Indicate how many parties will be involved in the transaction, their roles, and whether any party other than the applicant owns an option to buy the real property in question. - 3.
-Address the status and timeline of all the following: - CEQA compliance - Commitments from project partners and contractors - Details on sale including comparable sales data - Appraisal - Preliminary title report - Property restrictions and/or encumbrances - Negotiations with a willing seller - Phase I/Phase II Environmental Site Assessment including soil testing/water quality assessment as appropriate - If it has been identified that legacy mine operations have occurred on the property, has the Department of Conservation, Abandoned Mine Lands Program been contacted for evaluation? - 4.
+Address the status and timeline of all the following: - CEQA compliance - Commitments from project partners and contractors - Details on sale including comparable sales data - Appraisal - Preliminary title report - Property restrictions and/or encumbrances - Negotiations with a willing seller - Phase 1/Phase 2 Assessment including soil testing/water quality assessment as appropriate - 4.
 For conservation easements, describe plans for perpetual stewardship and address the ongoing funding that will be needed to support the terms and conditions of the stewardship plan.